Skip to content

 It appears to be more common in adolescents than younger children – causing 14% of facial palsies in those under 16 and 4.9% in those under 6.
 It is, however, less common than several other recognised infectious causes of facial nerve palsy, including Borrelia, HSV and adenovirus.

-It is due to reactivation of latent VZV within the geniculate ganglion of the facial nerve.
-There is some evidence that VZV reactivation can be triggered by concurrent a EBV infection.
-Other causes are related to reduced cell mediated immunity.
+It is due to the reactivation of latent VZV within the geniculate ganglion of the facial nerve.
+Some evidence suggests that VZV reactivation can be triggered by concurrent EBV infection.
+Other causes are related to reduced cell-mediated immunity.

 If a pregnant woman becomes infected with varicella, which results in foetal infection, the infant may develop Ramsay-Hunt Syndrome following reactivation.